-The unit is under the command of Randal Johnson.
-Under his direction the DEU is ranked as the number one task force in the State of Alabama.
+The unit is under the command of Commander Kevin Hassell.
+Under his direction the DEU is ranked as one of the top task forces in the State of Alabama.

 The mission of the Etowah County Drug Enforcement Unit is to prevent, deter, and investigate narcotic activity.
 The unit seeks to educate the residents of Etowah County about the dangers of drug use and addiction through various drug awareness and prevention programs within our community and area schools.

 The DEU is a multi-functional task force partnered with federal, state, and local law enforcement agencies, and other first responders.
-The team works closely with the FBI, Alabama Bureau of Investigations, Alabama National Guard Counter Drug Program, and the North Alabama Joint Terrorism Task Force.
+The team works closely with the FBI Safe Streets Task Force, the North Alabama Criminal Enterprise Task Force and the Alabama Law Enforcement Agency.

-The DEU is comprised of 14 agents assigned from the Etowah County Sheriff's Office, Gadsden Police Department, Alabama National Guard and the FBI.
+The DEU is comprised of 12 agents assigned from the Etowah County Sheriff's Office, Gadsden Police Department, and the FBI.

 The unit's main responsibilities are to identify, investigate, and infiltrate narcotics dealers and their organizations within Etowah County and the surrounding area.
 The DEU coordinates and assists other organizations and local police departments in combating street level drug crimes.
 Recruitment of informants to help remove narcotic producers and violators from the streets is essential.